 The transition from barback to bartender is a turbulent time.
 You’re often thrown to the wolves for your first night, and the last thing you want to do is hammer other bartenders with questions and spend the evening looking up recipes you’ve never heard of.
 The transition time depends on a few factors.

 Hiring on as a barback is supposed to be a streamlined way of becoming a bartender.
-The truth is, it could take a shade under a month to a half year to make the leap, depending on knowledge, social skills, work ethic, customer service, initiative, and likeability.
+It could take a shade under a month to a half year to make the to a bartending position, depending on knowledge, social skills, work ethic, customer service, initiative, and likeability.

 The last one may sound unfair.
-Perhaps you have an introverted personality, or you aren’t much of a social creature.
+Perhaps you have an introverted personality or aren’t much of a social creature.
 However, this is business, and those who lack a likeable personality are automatically two steps back when it comes to the bar and restaurant industries.

 Steps from Barback to Bartender